School Report Cards

 Annually, the school district develops a report card to share data on the characteristics the CCISD community says are important when judging the quality of education.
 These data points are far more comprehensive than the state and federal accountability reports and include statistics from the number of students who earn college readiness certifications and superintendent honors to participation in athletics and level of parental involvement.

-Additionally, the School Report Card (SRC) combines accountability ratings, data from the Texas Academic Performance Reports (TAPR), and financial information to give a broad view of campus performance.
-Available for each campus in CCISD, the SRC is intended specifically to inform parents and guardians about a school's individual characteristics and its academic performance.
+The School Report Card (SRC) combines accountability ratings, data from the Texas Academic Performance Reports (TAPR), and financial information to give a broad view of campus performance.
+Available for each campus in Texas, the SRC is intended to inform parents and guardians about a school’s individual characteristics and its academic performance.

 Student assessment of academic performance is conducted annually by the Texas Education Agency beginning in the 3rd grade.